 - 1 teaspoon coriander powder

-- 1 teaspoon red chilli powder (adjust to tolerance)
+- 1 teaspoon red chilli powder (hot), adjust to taste

-- 1.5 tablespoon white vinegar (or to taste)
+- 1.5 tablespoon rice vinegar adjust to taste

 Making the Manchurian Sauce